enes-plt/Pong-Game/README.md

 In summary, this project integrates Java's object-oriented approach, GUI development with Swing, and multi-threading to deliver an engaging and dynamic Pong game.

+Run the PongGame class and have fun 🚀